 If you have a negative balance, you need to rethink your spending or look for alternative financing options for school, such as a part-time job or additional bursaries.

 Students should also take advantage of the financial tools and advice available to them, whether from their bank, trusted online resources or family members.
 Make sure you’re with a bank that can serve your needs for student banking and financial advice, with locations and hours that are convenient for you.

 Tuition, books, housing and groceries are a necessity for most first-year students, but a survey from TD Canada Trust reveals many students spend their money on wants versus needs.
 The survey revealed that besides basics like rent, tuition and groceries, 28% of students believe they spend most of their money on buying food and drinks out at bars and restaurants, and another 10% think they spend most on clothing and accessories.

 The cost of tuition, books and rent is expensive enough.
 Adding on too much unnecessary spending can tip the scale and push you even further into debt than you need to be.
 That’s not to say you can’t have fun while living away from home, but you should make sure the essentials are covered off first.
 Make sure to look for ways to save through student discounts to keep even more money in your pocket.

 Six-in-10 post-secondary students (64%) anticipate they will have some amount of debt when they graduate6.
 Minimize your student debt load by reevaluating your personal finances periodically throughout your post-secondary studies.

-Chun provides these tips to help keep your finances in good shape:
+Tips to help keep your finances in good shape:

 • Follow your budget and revise each month.
 Without a doubt, you can expect lots of change in your life as a student.
 In addition to looking at your budget on a monthly basis, make sure to update it as your financial situation changes.
 If you have questions, visit your local bank branch to speak with a financial advisor who can help make the most of your money.